licheez/ngAlpha/a15/projects/alpha-com/README.md

 **Parameters:**

 `startDate`  (Date): The start date of the range.

 `endDate`    (Date): The end date of the range.

-`format`     (string, Optional): The format of the dates.
-`separator`  (string, Optional): The separator between the dates.
+`ragneSep`  (string, Optional): The separator between the dates.
 Default is '-'.

+`format` (string, Optional): The format to use for formatting the date.
+There are 4 supported formats : YMD, DMY, MDY and DM

+`sep` (string, Optional): The separator to use.
+It can be 'Slash' or 'Dash'.

 **Returns:**